 Studies have shown that routinely using atropine during PEA or asystole has little to no therapeutic benefit.
 Therefore, the ILCOR updated its guidelines to remove atropine from cardiac arrest.

 STANDARD DOSE EPINEPHRINE IS VASOPRESSOR OF CHOICE

 While preliminary research showed that high doses of epinephrine can possibly produce better results for resuscitation, research conducted after the publication of the 2010 guidelines haven’t proven any better results from administering epinephrine over the standard dose of 1 mg.
-The 2010 AHA guidelines suggested vasopressin as an alternative vasopressor, to be used to supplement or to replace the epinephrine.
+The 2010 ILCOR guidelines suggested vasopressin as an alternative vasopressor, to be used to supplement or to replace the epinephrine.
 Since studies have failed to prove the effectiveness of either vasopressor, high-dose epinephrine and vasopressin have been stripped from the guidelines, trimming the ACLS algorithm.